vsergeev/luaradio/new-to-sdr.md

-Waterfall receivers are characterized by a real-time vertical [spectrogram](https://en.wikipedia.org/wiki/Spectrogram), showing the frequency domain of the SDR receiver's passband over time.
-Waterfall receivers simulate many functions of a wideband hardware RF receiver, like tuning, demodulation modes, filters, and listening to and recording demodulated audio.
+Waterfall receivers are characterized by a real-time vertical [spectrogram](https://en.wikipedia.org/wiki/Spectrogram), showing the frequency spectrum of the SDR receiver's passband over time.
+Waterfall receivers simulate many functions of a wideband hardware RF receiver, like tuning, demodulation modes, filters, and listening to or recording demodulated audio.
 Waterfall receivers are useful for exploring the RF spectrum and selectively demodulating parts of it.

 <div align="center">
 <figure>